michael-hartmann/caps/docs/manual/manual.rst

     $ git clone https://github.com/michael-hartmann/caps.git

-will get you the complete CaPS repository and store it in the directory ``caps/``.
+will download the complete CaPS repository and store it in the directory ``caps/``.
 As an alternative, you can also download and extract the zip- or tar.gz-archive of the latest release.